Public image of Rudy Giuliani: Philosophy

 Giuliani is a Roman Catholic who is pro-choice, supports same-sex civil unions, and embryonic stem cell research.
 As a candidate in 2008, Giuliani did not stray from his stances, remarking that it is better to make abortion rare and increase the number of adoptions rather than to criminalize the practice.
 As mayor, the abortion rate in New York City dropped by 16% in comparison to the 12% drop nationally.
-Adoptions raised by 133% while he was mayor.
+Adoptions rose 133% while he was mayor.
 Some social conservatives accepted this as a reason for their support of Giuliani, contending that his position on abortion was the most pragmatic view taken by an anti-abortion candidate in the 2008 election.
 They also approved of his pledge as a presidential candidate, that he would nominate Supreme Court Justices in the mold of John Roberts, Samuel Alito, Antonin Scalia, and Anthony Kennedy (all Ronald Reagan appointees or former colleagues of Giuliani's from the Reagan Justice Department).

 But some anti-abortion groups, such as the Republican National Coalition for Life, strongly opposed Giuliani's positions and campaigns.
 Some Catholic archbishops came forward arguing that his views on abortion were not consistent with the teachings of the Catholic Church.
 Joseph Cella, president of a Catholic advocacy group in Michigan stated, "It's becoming ever more clear that Rudy Giuliani suffers from John Kerry syndrome.
 It's just a matter of time before more bishops step up, because he shares the identical position on abortion as John Kerry and Hillary Clinton."
 Giuliani declined to discuss his religion when asked if he considered himself a "traditional, practicing Roman Catholic."
 Giuliani stated that his religion is a personal matter and that there should not be any religious test for public office.
 He explained further stating:

 James Dobson, an influential Christian conservative leader, wrote that he could not fathom Giuliani's stance on the abortion issue and he would not vote for him if he were the Republican presidential nominee.
 He also cited Giuliani's three marriages and the former mayor's support for civil unions for gays as reasons why he could not support the candidate.
 Dobson wrote, "I cannot, and will not, vote for Rudy Giuliani in 2008.
 It is an irrevocable decision."

 However, conservative political pundit George Will wrote near the end of Giuliani's time as mayor that he had run the most conservative government in America in the last 50 or 60 years.
 An August 2006 poll from Rasmussen Reports showed that the American public perceives Giuliani overall to be a moderate.
 Specifically, of those polled, 36% classified him as a moderate, 29% as a conservative, and 15% as a liberal, with the remaining 20% being unsure.